TheJumpCloud/support/scripts/automation/Radius/readme.md

 ### Set the Radius Configuration Settings

 Before Running the `Start-RadiusDeployment` function, the environment variables for your JumpCloud Organization must first be set.
+All of the required settings can be set at once or individually.

+To set all of the settings at once, run the `Set-JCRConfig` cmdlet with a hashtable containing all of the required settings.
+The following example shows how to set all of the required settings in one command:

 ```pwsh
 $settings = @{